awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-ref.md

 The intrinsic function `Ref` returns the value of the specified *parameter* or *resource*\.
 + When you specify a parameter's logical name, it returns the value of the parameter\.
-+ When you specify a resource's logical name, it returns a value that you can typically use to refer to that resource, such as a [physical ID](resources-section-structure.md)\.
++ When you specify a resource's logical name, case-sensitive, it returns a value that you can typically use to refer to that resource, such as a [physical ID](resources-section-structure.md)\.

 When you are declaring a resource in a template and you need to specify another template resource by name, you can use the `Ref` to refer to that other resource\.
 In general, `Ref` returns the name of the resource\.
 For example, a reference to an [AWS::AutoScaling::AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html) returns the name of that Auto Scaling group resource\.